Stronger Models are NOT Stronger Teachers for Instruction Tuning: Introduction

 Instruction tuning (Figure \ref{fig:scope}) has been widely adopted to tailor the behavior of base Large Language Models (LLMs) to align with specific tasks and user intents \citep{zhang2023instruction}.
 This approach leverages instruction datasets, consisting of samples pairing an instruction with a corresponding response.
 The success of instruction tuning depends on the availability of high-quality instruction datasets.
 Initially, constructing these datasets required large human effort in generating and curating instruction-response pairs \citep{Dolly, zheng2024lmsyschatm, zhao2024wildchat}, which is time-consuming and labor-intensive \cite{liu2024best}.

 To reduce the reliance on human-curated datasets, synthetic datasets generated by LLMs have surfaced as a viable solution \cite{adler2024nemotron}.
 Recent works, such as \citep{sun2024principle, alpaca, wang-etal-2023-self-instruct, xu2024magpie, chen2024genqa}, have shown the strong potential of synthetic datasets in instruction tuning.
 While current research has primarily focused on using LLMs to create large, diverse, and high-quality instructions \citep{liu2024best}, the selection of appropriate LLMs for generating corresponding responses remains largely unexplored.
-The common approach is to employ top-performing models (e.g., those leading on benchmarks \citep{open-llm-leaderboard-v2, chiang2024chatbot}) for response generation in instruction tuning.
+The common approach relies on distilling from state-of-the-art models that excel in benchmark evaluations \citep{open-llm-leaderboard-v2, chiang2024chatbot} to generate responses for instruction tuning.
 For instance, \emph{Llama-3.2-3B-Instruct} uses responses generated by \emph{Llama-3.1-405B-Instruct} (i.e., the largest model in Llama-3.1 family) for instruction tuning \cite{llama32_webpage}.
 Additionally, most of the existing open synthetic datasets \cite{OpenHermes2.5, xu2023wizardlm, ding2023ultrachat, alpaca-gpt4, chen2024genqa} depend on expensive, closed-source models like \emph{GPT-4} \cite{achiam2023gpt4} and \emph{Gemini} \citep{gemini} to produce responses.

 \textit{Is it always better to use the larger or stronger models as teachers?} In this paper, we investigate the choice of the teacher model that generate responses during synthetic dataset generation, which we refer to as \textbf{response generators}, influence the instruction-following performance of the instruction-tuned LLMs.
 Specifically, given a base model and a set of high-quality instructions, we investigate the following research questions: